wandb/weave/docs/docs/guides/cookbooks/tutorial-feedback.md

 After gathering new 👎 feedback and annotating it, we can now run our evaluation code again.
 This time we will use the new version of the evaluation dataset and use the comparison feature to understand how the impact of 👎 calls impacted the model performance.
 Of course it also makes sense to include positive annotated calls into the dataset to balance evaluation dataset.

 For more information on the evaluation workflow see the [Evaluation](./tutorial-eval.md) tutorial for more details.

+# Conclusion
+In this cookbook we learned how to effectively collected feedback from users and experts to create a golden evaluation dataset.
+We explain how this dataset can be used together with manual human evaluation or automated evaluation with LLM judges to provide a more indication of your model's performance.

+It is as important to continously iterate on your evaluation pipeline as it is to iterate on your actual LLM model - with Weave tracking calls in production, adding variuos types of feedback, and systematically improving the evaluation pipeline is much easier.
+Give it a try today and run the attached code to build your own RAG Chatbot!
+ADD URL REF.